chef/chef-web-docs/layouts/shortcodes/resources_common_compile_begin.md

 ```

 This is considerably cleaner than the alternative of lazying both the parsing of the
-JSON and the rendering of the data into the file template, which will be caused if
+JSON and the rendering of the data into the file template, which will happen if
 the `remote_file` resource is not run at compile time:

 ``` ruby